demarey/pharo-rest-tutorial/README.md

 ```
 If you point your browser to [http://localhost:8080/random](http://localhost:8080/random) you will receive "an AED" ...
 What happened?
-Our webserver receives an HTTP GET request on `/hi` URL.
+Our webserver receives an HTTP GET request on `/random` URL.
 It then executes the associated action, getting a random AED in the store, and then provide it back in the HTTP answer.
 Objects cannot be transfered through HTTP.
 They need to be serialized.
 The default serialization used by our web server is the text representation of the object, i.e. the result of `#printString`method applied to the object.
 ```Smalltalk
 aed := AEDStore default items atRandom. aed printString  "'an AED'"
 ```

-We now need to define a serialization four our domain object.
+We now need to define a serialization for our domain object.
 A widely used format is JSON.
 In pharo, we use the `NeoJSON` library.
-We will add a method `neoJsonMapping:` on the AED class that will specify how to map an EAD to a Json object:
+We will add a method `neoJsonMapping:` on the AED class that will specify how to map an EAD to a Json object.
+A class method in Pharo can be seen as a static method in Jave (as opposed to an instance method that can only be used on an instance and not a class).
 ```Smalltalk
 neoJsonMapping: mapper
 	mapper mapAllInstVarsFor: self.